Skip to main content

 Metabolic Pathways and Cardiovascular Risk Mitigation

 Hormonal health is inextricably linked to metabolic function, and metabolic dysregulation is a primary driver of cardiovascular disease.
 Hormones influence insulin sensitivity, glucose metabolism, and lipid profiles.
-For individuals with pre-existing cardiovascular conditions, optimizing these through hormone therapy can be a critical component of risk mitigation.
+For individuals with pre-existing cardiovascular conditions, optimizing these metabolic pathways through hormone therapy can be a critical component of risk mitigation.

 For instance, testosterone replacement in hypogonadal men has been shown to improve insulin sensitivity, reduce visceral fat, and improve lipid profiles, including reductions in total cholesterol and low-density lipoprotein (LDL) cholesterol.
 These metabolic improvements can directly lessen the burden on the cardiovascular system.
 Similarly, appropriate hormonal balance in women can support healthy metabolic function, influencing glucose regulation and lipid dynamics.